Rigorous derivation of population cross-diffusion systems from moderately interacting particle systems: Introduction

 holds, where $\alpha\geq 0$ depends on the Lipschitz condition of $f$, see Assumption $(A4)$ below, and that the function $f$ and its dervatives or, alternatively the initial data, are sufficiently small (see Section \ref{sec.main} for details).
 The main result of the paper is the error estimate

 We prove this estimate for the potential $U_i(x)=-\frac12|x|^2$, but more general functions are possible; see Remark \ref{rem.disc}.
 Note that estimate \eqref{1.error} implies propagation of chaos; see Remark \ref{prop.cha}.
 In the case $\alpha=0$, our scaling \eqref{1.scaling.deriv} for the multi-species case recovers the result in \cite{JoMe98}, where a single-species, moderately interacting particle system with interaction in the diffusion part was considered.
-Since we allow for not globally Lipschitz continuous functions, our convergence rate is smaller, but for $\alpha\to 0$ we recover the rate in \cite{JoMe98}.
+Our strategy is similar to that one of \cite{JoMe98} (and based on ideas of Oelschl\"ager \cite{Oel89}).
+Since we allow for locally Lipschitz continuous nonlinearities only, we obtain a smaller convergence rate compared to \cite{JoMe98}, which in fact is natural, since we approximate the nonlinearity with functions having a Lipschitz constant of order $\eta^{-\alpha}$.
+A difference to \cite{JoMe98} is that the authors assume that the diffusion matrix in the stochastic part is positive definite.
+We do not suppose such a condition, but we need a smallness condition on the nonlinearity for the existence proofs of systems \eqref{1.skt} and \eqref{1.nonloc}.

 Next, we present a brief overview on the existing literature concerning mean-field limits and moderately interacting many-particle limits in the context of diffusion equations.
 Mean-field limits from stochastic differential equations have been investigated since the 1980s; see the reviews \cite{Gol03,JaWa17} and the classical works by Sznitman \cite{Szn84,Szn91}.
 Oelschl\"ager proved that in the many-particle limit, weakly interacting stochastic particle systems converge to a deterministic nonlinear process \cite{Oel84}.
 Later, he generalized his approach for systems of reaction-diffusion equations \cite{Oel89} and porous-medium-type equations with quadratic diffusion \cite{Oel90}, by using moderately interacting particle systems.
 We also refer to the recent work \cite{CGK18}, which also includes numerical simulations.
 As already mentioned, moderate interactions in stochastic particle system with nonlinear diffusion coefficients were investigated for the first time in \cite{JoMe98}.
 Later, Stevens derived the chemotaxis model from a many-particle system \cite{Ste00}.
 Further works concern the mean-field limit leading to reaction-diffusion equations with nonlocal terms \cite{IRS12}, the hydrodynamic limit in a two-component system of Brownian motions to the cross-diffusion Maxwell--Stefan equations \cite{Seo18}, and the large population limit of point measure-valued Markov processes to nonlocal Lotka--Volterra systems with cross diffusion \cite{FoMe15}.
 The latter model is similar to the nonlocal system \eqref{1.nonloc}.
 The limit from the nonlocal to the local diffusion system was shown in \cite{Mou20} but only for triangular diffusion matrices.
 The many-particle limit from a particle system driven by L\'evy noise to a fractional cross-diffusion system related to \eqref{1.cdj} was recently shown in \cite{DPR20}.
 Furthermore, the population system \eqref{1.skt} was derived in \cite{DDD19} from a time-continuous Markov chain model using the BBGKY hierarchy.
 This paper presents, up to our knowledge, the first rigorous derivation of the Shigesada--Kawasaki--Teramoto (SKT) model \eqref{1.skt} from a stochastic particle system in the moderate many-particle limit.